What We'll Cover

 To apply an order status or perform an action in bulk, check the box to the left of each desired order, then select an action from the Choose an Action drop-down and click Confirm.

-Archiving an order will prevent its value from being including in analytical reporting.
+Cancelling and archiving an order will prevent its value from being including in analytical reporting.
 This gives you the ability to perform some test orders without affecting your reporting data.
-As volume increases, it also becomes a useful tool for keeping your order area tidy.
+As volume increases, archiving also becomes a useful tool for keeping your order area tidy.
 The status of an archived order cannot be changed, but they can be un-archived, if necessary.

 - Using Order Actions